CodeWithAlexander/CodeWithAlexander/README.md

 # Hey, my name is Alexander 👋

-## I'm a Comupter Science Student in the Lebanese American University
+## I'm a Comupter Science Student at the Lebanese American University

 - 🌱 I’m currently learning and improving my skills